-- The expansion of our remit will occur on a phased basis with sufficient time and additional resourcing provided to prepare for such work streams, including the supports required within our organisation - Should they be required, additional resources will be identified and put in place to support unplanned activities - Consideration of and response to sanction requests for staff will be timely - The grant awarded to HIQA by the Department of Health over the coming three years will adjust in line with changes to public sector pay scales and general operating costs.
+- The expansion of our remit will occur on a phased basis with sufficient time and additional resourcing provided to prepare for such work streams, including the supports required within our organisation. - Additional resources, if required, will be put in place to support unplanned activities. - Consideration of and response to sanction requests for staff will be timely. - The grant awarded to HIQA by the Department of Health over the coming three years will adjust in line with changes to public sector pay scales and general operating costs.